 Designated Person is the person to whom a disclosure is made and who has responsibility for the review and handling of the disclosure.
 For the purposes of this policy and procedure the Designated Person is the Director of Human Resources.
-Where there is a valid reason for not making the disclosure to the Designated Person, the employee may make the disclosure to the Clerk to the Corporation and, if appropriate, they will take on the role of the Designated Person in these circumstances.
+Where there is a valid reason for not making the disclosure to the Designated Person, the employee may make the disclosure to the Chair of the Audit Committee and, if appropriate, they will take on the role of the Designated Person in these circumstances.